Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: (D, B)-expanding , difference sets, and some counterexamples

 \section{\texorpdfstring{$\DiffBohr$}{(D, B)-expanding}, difference sets, and some counterexamples}

-The main goal of this section is to prove \cref{mainthm:difference_set_not_DF} and provide some results on the relationships between $\DiffBohr$ sets, sets of strong recurrence, and the (un)necessity of annihilating continuous measures in \cref{th:SpectralSumDifference_intro}.
+The goal of this section is to prove Theorems \ref{mainthm:difference_set_not_DF} and \ref{thm:A+B_not_pwBohr}.
+We also provide some results on the relationships between $\DiffBohr$ sets, sets of strong recurrence, and the (un)necessity of annihilating continuous measures in \cref{th:SpectralSumDifference_intro}.
 Before going into the proofs, we need some preliminary definitions and lemmas from \cite{Griesmer_SeparatingBohr}.